Ishmael Marika: Career

 Ishmael Marika grew up with traditional music and began singing at the age of 10.
 He has continued to write songs that tell the traditional stories of his people about the creation of the world, the relationship between man and his natural environment, behaviours and etiquette of his people, and more.
+In 2015, Marika was one of several Indigenous artist fellows invited to the British Museum to respond to historical collections and share perspectives on repatriation and cultural authority.
+During this London exhibition, Marika’s contributed to new reflections on the museum’s legacy as a colonial institution and the role of Yolngu artists in cultural diplomacy.

 In 2016, Marika earned critical acclaim for his song “Two Sisters Journey.”
+The song won the NT Traditional Song of the Year award in 2016.
 In addition to songwriting, Ishmael has worked on numerous cultural productions for the Yolngu people, with the permission of the elders, including documentations of various ceremonial traditions such as the dhapi and baparru ceremonies.
+In 2017, Marika collaborated with Martu artist Curtis Taylor for the exhibition In Cahoots at the Fremantle Arts Centre, producing a spear installation that symbolized both horror storytelling and cross-cultural knowledge exchange.
+The artists crafted over 70 spears together using traditional techniques, with the work displayed as a dramatic suspended array exploring Indigenous collaboration and shared storytelling forms.
 His first and most widely-known documentary, is titled Wanga Watangumirri Dharuk (2010), about Yolngu land rights—a subject with familial importance to him.
 This documentary has appeared at several music festivals, and was privately screened for East Timor former President José Ramos-Horta.
-In 2014, he released a second film, Galka, a drama film about Yolŋu sorcery.
-Galka appeared at the Garma Festival of Traditional Cultures in 2014, where it received a standing ovation.
-Since this, Marika has produced a number of other films including Gapu Ga Gunda: The Art of Nongirrngga Marawili (2015), and a 5 episode installment titled Wunya’Gali (The Other Side) in 2017, commissioned by Transport for NSW.

-Awards & Nominations
+The film was also included in the Darwin Festival and received strong audience engagement for its treatment of Indigenous sovereignty.

+Marika’s filmmaking aligns with Indigenous scholar Marcia Langton’s argument that Aboriginal film functions as political self-representation and cultural reclamation.
+In 2013, Marika created a work titled My Grandfather Passing on a Message, which features a tape recording of his grandfather and English subtitles.
+The goal of this display was not only to catalogue important Yolngu knowledge for future generations, but also to share culture with outsiders.
+This work is considered a pivotal example of Marika’s effort to translate oral knowledge into audiovisual form while maintaining cultural sensitivity.